 There are a couple of things that I don’t like about Enom.
 Firstly, Enom’s website provides little or no information about its data center or server locations, and I couldn’t get any additional details from the customer support team.
 Secondly, I’m not fond of the fact that you have to pay extra for a website builder and SSL certificates.

 Pricing and Support

-eNom’s shared hosting packages share all the features discussed above and only differ in web space, bandwidth, and number of domain names and email accounts.
+Enom offers shared hosting plans that vary in terms of web space, bandwidth, and the number of domain names and email accounts they provide.

 The Starter plan is a wise choice for beginners with small websites since it has 20 GB disk space and 200 GB bandwidth.
 The Advanced plan is better if you want to host several websites within a single account.
 Both plans provide support for 50 domains.
 Professional web designers and big businesses should go for the Business plan that provides 100 GB storage and 1000 GB bandwidth.